-Students who are interested in training in specialized areas of flight will be awarded Certificates of Accomplishment from BBCC as follows:
+Students who are interested in training in specialized areas of flight will be awarded Certificates of Accomplishment from BBCC.

-IO3 Human Relations/Workplace Skills

-Students will be able to demonstrate

-teamwork, ethics, appropriate safety

-awareness and/or workplace specific skills.
+IO3 Human Relations/Workplace Skills: Students will be able to demonstrate teamwork, ethics, appropriate safety awareness and/or workplace specific skills.

 Course Title Credits

 Code

-AVF 271 Flight Instructor Instrument- 2
+AVF 271 Flight Instructor Instrument- Airplane 2

-Airplane

 Total Credits 2